nbizoca/nbizoca/README.md

 # 💫 About Me:
 🤝 I'm looking to collaborate on back-end projects.<br>🎯 I'm currently learning.<br>🌱 I'm a beginner in progress.<br>📚 I'm always eager to learn something new.
-My philosophy is that I can learn anything, no matter what<br>🌷 I'm 22 years old.
+My philosophy is that I can learn anything, no matter what<br>🌷 I'm 22 years old.<br>🎓I'm currently studying a Technical course in Information Technology at IFPB.<br>

 ## 🌐 Socials: